 This course is designed to help students prepare for certification in Mathematics.
-This course must be taken (and passed) in the semester immediately preceding a student-teacher assignment.
+This course must be successfully completed in the semester immediately preceding a student-teacher assignment.
 Pass/Fail.
 Prerequisite: All Mathematics coursework should be completed prior to, or concurrent with, this course.